Seirdy/seirdy.one/content/posts/mdn-ai-help-and-lucid-lies.md

 Thanks to {{<indieweb-person itemprop="mentions" name="Athena Martin" url="https://www.alm.website/me">}} for providing feedback on an initial draft.
 She helped me better communicate the idea that LLMs are statistical models, not thinking machines.
 With her permission, I borrowed a quote from her feedback to use in my conclusion.

-Thanks to {{<indieweb-person itemprop="mentions" name="Emily" url="https://uni.horse/">}} for highlighting that biased data shouldn't be depicted as the root of the issue; the issue is an LLM's inability to think.
+Thanks to {{<indieweb-person itemprop="mentions" name="Emily" url="https://uni.horse/">}} for highlighting that biased data isn't the root of the issue; the issue is an LLM's inability to think.
 I agreed, and reworded (and re-titled) much of this article in response.

 </section>